“The” A Registered Trademark Now

 Due in large part to the Internet, copyright infringement is rampant.
 In many cases, however, enforcing copyrights in federal court is prohibitively expensive.

 To begin with, there is a $350 filing fee and an additional $52 administrative fee, for a total of $402, just to get a case underway.
-After that, there will be subpoenas, depositions, witness fees, transcript costs, etc. Moreover, because copyright litigation is complex, litigants usually find it necessary to hire an attorney.
-Add these additional expenses to the $402 filing fee, and a copyright owner can be looking at paying thousands of dollars just for a chance at enforcing his or her rights.
+After that, there will be subpoenas, depositions, witness fees, transcript costs, etc. Moreover, because copyright litigation is complex, litigants usually find it necessary to hire an attorney. ย Add these additional expenses to the $402 filing fee, and a copyright owner can be looking at paying thousands of dollars just for a chance at enforcing his or her rights.

 Under these circumstances, many infringement victims reasonably conclude that enforcing their rights against an infringer does not make good financial sense.
+This has been a long-standing problem for copyright owners and licensors.ย

 Congress enacted the CASE Act of 2020 to address the problem by creating an administrative tribunal that will hear small infringement claims.
 The new tribunal will have a lower filing fee and is supposed to be simple enough for a person to use without needing a lawyer.